How to Kill and Prevent Fire Ants in Your Yard

 How hard you'll work on a scale of 1 to 4: 2 – Easy Does It

-How soon you'll see results: Amdro Fire Ant Bait starts to kill fire ants immediately.
-Properly applied, this bait kills the queen within one week and destroys the colony within two weeks of application.
+How soon you'll see results: Amdro Fire Ant Killer for Mounds starts to kill fire ants immediately.
+Properly applied, this bait kills the queen in about one week, which destroys the mound.

 With the Two-Step Method of fire ant control, you can reclaim your yard.
-Amdro Kills Fire Ants Yard Treatment Bait and Amdro Fire Ant Bait, backed by more than 30 years of expertise, team up to get the job done quickly.
+Amdro Fire Ant Killer for Lawns and Amdro Fire Ant Killer for Mounds, backed by more than 30 years of expertise, team up to get the job done quickly.
 For you, it's lasting control and peace of mind.
 For fire ants, it's game over!

 1. Texas A&M AgriLife Extension Service, Texas Imported Fire Ant Research and Management Project, Two-Step Method